Fast Empirical Scenarios: The empirical moment problem

-Due to the non-convexity of the $\ell_0$-seminorm, problem \eqref{eq:compression}, which seeks the sparsest non-negative approximate solution of the linear underdetermined system, is NP-Hard in general.
-In \cite{Sparse_Non_Negative}, the following \emph{convex} optimization approach to solve for sparse non-negative approximations to linear underdetermined systems is proposed:

-However, the atomic decomposition of \(\Pbb^\star\) requires the weights to sum to $1$.
-The consequent redundancy due to this prevents us from obtaining sparse solutions using the above optimization problem.
-Moreover, as we show in Theorem \ref{thm:basispursuit} below, neither $\ell_1$-regularization used in basis pursuit is applicable in our setting.

-To simultaneously maintain feasibility and to ensure that the weights are normalized and positive, we solve \eqref{eq:l1_non_negative} in two stages.
-First, we extract the scenarios by solving the unconstrained least-squares problem
+Note that with the assumption of the scenarios as a subset of the samples, we can write $\bs y^\star = \bs V^\top_{2q}(\bs x_1,\ldots,\bs x_N) \bs w$ where $\bs w\in\Rbb^N$ has at most $m$ non-zero entries.
+Thus, constructing $\bs y^\star$ in \eqref{eq:relaxedmm} is equivalent to a particular strategy of column subsampling of $\bs V^\top_{2q}(\bs x_1,\ldots, \bs x_N)$.
+This can be performed by ensuring only certain entries of $\bs w$ are non-zero.
+However, this is not enough to ensure the convexity of the weights.
+With this in mind, to simultaneously ensure that the weights are normalized and positive, we solve the problem in two stages.
+First, setting the norm in \eqref{eq:relaxedmm} to be the Euclidean norm, $\|\cdot\|_2$, we extract the scenarios following a greedy paradigm that constructs a \emph{sparse weight vector} $\bs w\in \R^N$ such that

-While problem \eqref{eq:unconstrained_optimization} is trivially solved at the constant vector with element $1/N$, it nevertheless serves as objective in identifying the scenarios through the particular properties of $\boldsymbol V_{2q}$ and $\widehat{\boldsymbol y}$.
-We describe this step in Section \ref{sec:scenarioextraction}.
-Second, given the scenarios, we retrieve the corresponding probabilities by enforcing the simplex constraints in Section \ref{sec:weightretrieval} with a standard algorithm.
+Note that the Euclidean norm corresponds to the mean squared error in the approximation.
+Alternatively, one can set the $\sup$-norm for the worst-case error.
+Second, we retrieve the corresponding probabilities by enforcing the simplex constraints $\Delta \isdef \{\bs w : \bs w \geq \bs 0, \bs 1^\top \bs w = 1\}$ with a standard algorithm in Section \ref{sec:weightretrieval}.

-In the next section, we introduce a computational framework to resolve both steps, that is suited also for high-dimensional and ill-conditioned settings.
+For now, we focus on Problem \ref{eq:unconstrained_optimization} for the extraction of good representative scenarios.
+Although \eqref{eq:unconstrained_optimization} is trivially minimized at the constant vector with element $1/N$, nevertheless, it is underdetermined in the regime $m_{2q} \ll N$ when we have a large number of samples.
+Hence, we need a computational framework that helps us in choosing a good representative subspace of $\operatorname{Im}(\bs V_{2q}^\top\big(\bs x_1,\ldots,\bs x_N)\big)$.
+Towards that end, we propose to use an RKHS framework that allows us to do the above.